Palmira, Valle del Cauca: Sports

-Four professional football teams have represented the city in the Categoría Primera B, Colombia's second tier football league: Expreso Palmira and Palmira F.C. played in the competition for three years each, and Deportes Palmira represented the city in one season.
-Currently Orsomarso represents the city.
+Four professional football teams have represented the city in the Categoría Primera B, Colombia's second tier football league: Expreso Palmira and Palmira F.C. played in the competition for three years each, and Univalle and Deportes Palmira represented the city in one season each.
+Currently Orsomarso and Internacional F.C. de Palmira represent the city.
 There is also a futsal team, which is called Club de Palmira Fut-Salón.

 Success wise, women's football has contributed the most.
 Amateur local team Generaciones Palmiranas is one of the best teams in the country and regularly sends its players to form part of the women's national squad.
 Orsomarso has also fielded a women's team that has competed in the professional league.

 Stadiums

 Estadio Francisco Rivera Escobar is a stadium located in the centre of Palmira, built in the 1950s.
 In 2015 the stadium was renovated, with new stadium lights and a running track around the football pitch.
 This has allowed the city to host athletic events.
 The stadium has been used by América de Cali as an alternate home stadium when Estadio Pascual Guerrero has been unavailable, the last time of which was in 2011.
-It is now used by Orsomarso to host their home matches.
+It is now used by Orsomarso and Internacional F.C. de Palmira to host their home matches.

 Estadio Deportivo Cali is a football stadium built on the outskirts of Palmira, situated on the main highway that links Palmira with Cali.
-It is the official stadium of Deportivo Cali who play in the first division Categoría Primera A. Deportivo Cali are one of the most successful teams in Colombia, having won nine league championships.
+It is the official stadium of Deportivo Cali who play in the first division Categoría Primera A. Deportivo Cali are one of the most successful teams in Colombia, having won ten league championships.
 The stadium was inaugurated in February 2010, and is one of the largest stadiums in Colombia as well as the first stadium owned by a professional football club in the country.